Tony Crudgington

 Stuart Anthony Crudgington (born September 1948) is a British auto racing driver.
 He regularly competed in the British Touring Car Championship during the nineteen-eighties with cars from the Toyota marque.
 His most successful season came in 1988, finishing second in Class D and sixth overall.
 His final season in the BTCC was in 1989, finishing eighth overall and again runner-up in class D to Phil Dowsett.

-Crudgington still competes, mainly in historic events.
+Crudgington retired from motorsport at the end of the 2017 season after competing in a self-built Triumph Dolomite Sprint, in historic events in the UK.